-Compasses may seem antiquated in today’s world of MapQuest and GPS devices.
-But knowing how to use this simple tool is still a valuable skill, and more importantly gives kids a practical way to understand and relate to the cardinal directions.
+Compasses may seem antiquated in today’s world of Google Maps and GPS devices, but knowing how to use a compass is still a valuable skill.
+Perhaps more importantly, teaching students this skill gives kids a practical way to understand and relate to the cardinal directions.
 So if you’re interested in teaching your students how to use a compass, this lesson plan outlines some tips and advice to get you started.
 This lesson on the compass can be adapted for a range of grade levels, but is probably best for mid to late elementary school classes. [caption id="attachment_130292” align="aligncenter” width="640”] Using a compass is a useful skill[/caption]

 Step 1: Review the Cardinal Directions